scottkeller/driverreport/README.md

 Drivers MUST be added before they can have trips associated with them.
 Each command should be on a separate line of the file.

 ###### NOTE:
-Any trips that average a speed of less then 5mph or greater than 100mph will be discarded.
+Any trips that average a speed of less than 5mph or greater than 100mph will be discarded.

 ##### Sample Input:
     Driver Dan